JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-understand-project-structure.md

 </tab>
 </tabs>

-Additionally, there is a Gradle task `embedAndSignAppleFrameworkForXcode` that exposes the framework to the Xcode project from which the iOS application is built.
-It uses the configuration of the iOS application project to define the build mode (`debug` or `release`) and provide the appropriate framework version to the specified location.
+Additionally, there is a Gradle task `embedAndSignAppleFrameworkForXcode`, that exposes the framework to the Xcode project the iOS application is built from.
+It uses the iOS application's project configuration to define the build mode (`debug` or `release`) and provide the appropriate framework version to the specified location.

-The task is built-in in the multiplatform plugin.
+The task is built into the multiplatform plugin.
 It executes upon each build of the Xcode project to provide the latest version of the framework for the iOS application.
 For details, see [iOS application](#ios-application).

 > Use the `embedAndSignAppleFrameworkForXcode` Gradle task with Xcode project builds only; otherwise, you'll get an error.